Varying Coefficient Model via Adaptive Spline Fitting: Empirical studies

 The response for individual $i$ at observed time $t_{i,k}$ is $y_i(t_{i,k}) = \sum_{j=1}^4 \beta_j(t_{i,k}) x_{i,j}(t_{i,k}) + \epsilon_i(t_{i,k})$, with

 The random error $\epsilon_i(t_{i,k})$ are independent from the predictors, and generated with two components where $e_i(t_{i,k})\stackrel{i.i.d.}{\sim} N(0,4)$, and $v_i(t_{i,k}) \sim N(0, 4)$ with correlation structure Random errors are positively correlated within the same individual and are independent between different individuals.
-Figure~\ref{fig:simulation} shows the true coefficients and the fitted coefficients by the two-step adaptive spline and kernel methods for an example with $n=200$.
-We observe that the fitted coefficients by the two-step method are smoother than those by the kernel method.
+Figure~\ref{fig:simulation} shows the true coefficients and the fitted coefficients by the equidistant and predictor-specific spline fitting methods for an example with $n=200$, as well as the selected knots.
+Note that for the equidistant fitting approach, the number of knots is also determined by minimizing the model \textsc{bic} (\ref{equ:polynomialspline_BIC}).
+We observe that the fitted coefficients by the predictor-specific method are smoother than those by the equidistant method, especially for the less volatile coefficients $\beta_3(t)$ and $\beta_4(t)$.
+This is because the predictor-specific method uses only 1 knot for these two coefficient which better reflects the resolution, while the equidistant method uses 7 knots.

 We compare the three methods by the mean square errors of their estimated coefficients, i.e.,